RamkrushnaP2003/Ramkrsuhna_Demo/README.md

 # Ramkrsuhna_Demo
-This is demo for git &amp; GitHub Class
+This is demo for git &amp; GitHub Class.